There's a National Mullet Championship for Kids and the Finalist Photos Are Priceless

 From there, the photos are uploaded to Facebook, where fans vote.
 The top 100 mullets — those with the most likes — go onto Begole and his panel of judges, who handpick "the 10 kids that we feel have awesome mullets."

+Among the competitors are Hudson Ryan of Erie, Illinois, Easton Burnett of Mineral Point, Wisconsin and JD Sterckx, of Pulaski, Wisconsin.
+Other championship hopefuls are from Indiana, Kentucky and Michigan, along with a number of other states.

-"We obviously look for the whole 'business in the front, party in the rear,'" said Begole.
+"We obviously look for the whole 'business in the front, party in the rear,'" organizer Kevin Begole told TODAY.
 "Within the mullet community, if you can look straight on at somebody and see their hair short in the front and not necessarily tell what's in the back ...
 And then when they turn their head and you see that long flow of hair, that's a solid mullet."

 Begole and his panel also look at "overall length," preferring mullets that reach the shoulders or further, and pay serious attention to entrants who "live in that mullet lifestyle."